CoderSquirrel/backpackers-mobile/README.md

 * CityCtrl: Show the city details;
 * MyWishCtrl : Show the cities in wishlist.
      - function: cityInfo :  saves the cityId and redirect to the app.city
-* ReviewListCtrl :  Show the cities result to the user seach
-     - function: cityInfo :  saves the reviewCity and redirect to the app.cityRv
 * CreateReviewCtrl: get the reviewCity build the url to search the city in the web server and add an review to it;
      - function: create : save the review in the webservice
 * ReviewCtrl: Show the cities that the user has reviewed
      - function: cityInfo :  saves the reviewCity and redirect to the app.cityRv
-* SearchCityForReviewCtrl
+* SearchCityForReviewCtrl: Validate the fields to user search the city
+     - function: search : validate the field and call the webservice to fill the list of cities
+     - function: cityInfo :  saves the reviewCity and redirect to the app.creteReview